particle4dev/particle4dev.github.io/content/blog/2018-07-21-why-agile-doesnt-work.md

 ---
-layout: post
 title: Why Agile doesn’t work
+date: "2018-07-21T00:00:00.000Z"
 tags: [computer-science]
-date: "2018-07-21T00:00:00.000Z"
+description: As Scrum is the most popular in the industry by 2018, and others are not much different, with the exception of XP, I will discuss a broad view of Agile, and use specific illustration with Scrum to explain my opinion why Agile doesn’t work.
 ---

 **Why Agile doesn’t work**

 Under Agile, there are many specific methodologies: popular: Scrum, Kanban, XP, not so poplar: DSDM, FDD, ASD, Lean, Crystal.
 Agile Development Process supposes to achieve the following goals:

 * Higher productivity
 * Better-quality products
 * Reduced time to market
 * Improved stakeholder satisfaction
 * Better team dynamics
 * Happier employees

 Not quite so in the reality.